 I also have some clear plastic containers that I had on hand – the slide out drawer container holds craft paper, the three smaller containers in the middle of the bottom shelf hold small party bags, greeting cards, and decorative tags and labels.
 On the floor is a large plastic container that holds my fabric supply.
 At one time I had an entire dresser filled with fabric.
 I went through that and only kept what I think I will use.
 The rest will be sold or donated.
 The wooden crate holds individual gallon zip-lock bags with faux fruit and shells.
 There’s room for some serving baskets and large planters too.

-I got this large Smith and Hawken basket from Target to hold my faux flowers.
+I’m using a large basket to hold my faux flowers.
 I had more than this, and again, I went through everything and kept only the ones that I think I will use.
-I initially had everything laying flat in a large storage container, but I like them stored this way so I can see what I have without taking a lid off.
+Initially, I had everything laying flat in a large storage container, but I like them stored this way so I can see what I have without taking a lid off.